The Ultimate Guide To The Sales Prospecting Process (+ Email Templates)

 2. A pressing reason

 Simply stating your offering isn’t enough.
 What’s the actual reason your prospects should move to action?
-For instance, if there’s no relevant pain point, fear of missing out, trigger event, or promotion, then there’s no real reason to buy.
+For instance, if there’s no relevant pain point, fear of missing out, trigger event, or promotion, there’s no real reason to buy.
 Tell your prospect why you’re reaching out – and what’s in it for them.

 3. A CTA